rust-lang/rustup/doc/dev-guide/src/tracing.md

 ## Caveats

-Cross-thread propogation isn't connected yet.
+Cross-thread propagation isn't connected yet.
 This will cause instrumentation in a thread to make a new root span until it is fixed.
 If any Tokio runtime-related code gets added in those threads this will also cause a panic.
-We have a couple of threadpools in use today; if you need to instrument within that context, use a thunk to propogate the tokio runtime into those threads.
+We have a couple of threadpools in use today; if you need to instrument within that context, use a thunk to propagate the tokio runtime into those threads.